-Designed for kids, these local spots are both educational and fun, rain or shine.
-From 25-cent matinees and hands-on art activities to laser tag and learning about Great Lakes ecology, there’re plenty of things to do with kids in Traverse City!
+Designed for kids, these local spots are both educational and fun, come rain or shine.
+From 25-cent matinees and hands-on art activities to laser tag and learning about Great Lakes ecology, there’re plenty of things to do with kids in Traverse City.

 A solid bet for kids of all ages, this permanent gallery at Dennos puts a focus on both the arts and sciences.
 Highlights include the Laser Harp, Anti-Gravity Mirror, Sound Wall (an interactive sculpture that creates music when you touch it), and the Hubble Space Telescope Theater, which features an ongoing transmission from NASA.

 A captivating rainy-day spot to take young kids, this hands-on venue is equal parts entertainment and education.
-Children learn all about the magnificent Great Lakes watershed as they pilot freighters, become raindrops in the water cycle, and splash around in the “water table”—a free-flowing water installation that’s the museum’s most popular exhibit. $7 for all day admission; kids under age 1 are free.
+Children learn all about the magnificent Great Lakes watershed as they pilot freighters, become raindrops in the water cycle, and splash around in the “water table”—a free-flowing water installation that’s the museum’s most popular exhibit.
+All-day admission is $7; kids under 1 are free.

 A great rainy-day destination, Lucky Jack’s is the largest indoor spot for family fun in Northern Michigan.
 Choose from laser tag, 8 billiard tables, 33 lanes of bowling, bumper cars, or the 12,000-square-foot arcade.
 Classic pub grub and pizza for when you’re ready to recharge.